DruPro/takeHomeAssigment1/README.md

-# 🚀 E-commerce Hackathon: A Vue-Powered Take-Home Adventure
+# 🚀 E-commerce Take Home Assigment: A Vue-Powered Take-Home Adventure

 **By Alan Buenrostro | May 17 – May 22, 2025**